Moyomo/DiscordVacBot/README.md

 - wrap everything in try catch blocks and improve error handling
 - first time setup introduction (automated config renaming and asking for API key, token etc.)
 - add a list command to list all saved steam profiles
-- fix the message splitting to allow spaces after the prefix
+- adjust the message splitting to allow spaces after the prefix
 - add timestamps to console output
+- message the bot owner in case of an error
+- when adding a profile log current ban status to prevent missing bans during bot downtime
+- add ban counter (added / banned stats) command